Cross-selling Effectively into the Crosswinds of Financial Services

 Let’s start with the issues.

-As financial institutions continue to grow their fee-based businesses, they have pushed into an increasing number of product lines, and leaders are seeking cross-sell production across these product lines.
+As financial institutions continue to grow their fee-based businesses, they have pushed into an increasing number of product lines, and leaders are seeking to cross-sell production across these product lines.
 This makes it more difficult for the client-facing financial professional to stay current on a wider scope of client needs, keep pace with a broader range of capabilities, and to build trust, skill, and alignment with a new and changing group of partners.

 What’s changed with clients and internal partners?
 Attractive clients are exercising their buying power and are increasing demand for customized services and pricing.
 At the same time, there is growing pressure to standardize as financial institutions seek to reduce risk and increase profit margins.
 Historically, client-facing professionals felt the advantage in these discussions, always able to invoke “the client” to push through an unusual structure or fee arrangement.
-However the balance of power has shifted, as influence has grown among risk, legal, compliance, and finance professionals.
-This has created unusually high tension with what used to be considered “support” groups, and makes it increasingly difficult to deliver on client demands.
+However, the balance of power has shifted, as influence has grown among risk, legal, compliance, and finance professionals.
+This has created unusually high tension with what used to be considered “support” groups and makes it increasingly difficult to deliver on client demands.
 As a leader, have you noticed the rising intensity of these competing pressures as you get pulled into heated client and internal discussions?

 Five Best Practices for Cross-selling Effectiveness

 So with all these crosswinds swirling around you and your team, how can you, your team, and your business get stronger?
 Here are five best practices that we see among leaders of winning teams to hit cross-selling targets in the midst of all the competing pressures mentioned above: